Animal and Plant Health Inspection Service, USDA.

 Finally, Japan's boneless beef exports to countries other than the United States have also been minor.
 Over the 4-year period 1997-2000, Japan's exports of boneless beef to the world—both fresh/chilled and frozen—averaged only 81 metric tons per year, and the largest export volume in any one of those years was 95 metric tons (in 1999).
 For fresh/chilled boneless beef alone, the 4-year annual average was 37 metric tons, with no one year exceeding 47 metric tons.

-Because we expect that Japan would export only Wagyu beef if this proposal were adopted, this action has the potential to affect farmers and ranchers in the United States who raise Wagyu and Wagyu hybrid cattle for the high-end domestic beef market.
+Because we expect that Japan would export only Wagyu beef if this proposal Start Printed Page 48499were adopted, this action has the potential to affect farmers and ranchers in the United States who raise Wagyu and Wagyu hybrid cattle for the high-end domestic beef market.
 However, the impact, if any, on these so-called “Kobe-style” beef producers is unclear, without an approximation of the quantity of Kobe-style beef sold in the United States and information on the extent to which the two products would directly compete.
 The number of these producers is unknown, but it is believed to be very small.